 Once you’ve determined your goals, the next step is to choose a platform to build the actual calendar.
 So, let’s take a deeper look into the tools we mentioned earlier to figure out what’s best for your team.

-Spreadsheets are a favorite tool for many content marketers.
+Spreadsheets are a favored tool for many content marketers.
 However, spreadsheets can be a bear to maintain—especially if you have a large content marketing team.

 Calendar apps help keep tabs on content deadlines and publishing dates.
 They’re free and easy to use.
 The main problem is that there’s a lot more to editorial calendars than just the key dates, and you’ll have to find a separate way to track that information.

 Back in the day, editors would use whiteboards to keep track of everything.
-However, whiteboards fall short when it comes to communicating the information on them to anyone else on your team.
+However, whiteboards are limiting and fall short when it comes to communicating the information on them to anyone else on your team.

 Project management tools